Pylons/pyramid/docs/tutorials/cmf/actions.rst

 extensible mechanism to show links in the CMF management UI that invoke a particular behavior or which show a particular template.

-:mod:`repoze.bfg` itself has no such concept, and no package provides a direct replacement.
+:mod:`pyramid` itself has no such concept, and no package provides a direct replacement.
 Actions are such a generic concept that it's simple to reimplement action-like navigation in a different way within any given application.
 For example, a module-scope global dictionary